skip to main content

 2.When zero voltage is detected at L PERM it is the indication to the emergency module in the light fitting that mains power has been lost and that battery power must now be switched on.

 A key-switch.
-This is installed on the permanent live supply to an emergency fitting.
+This is installed on the permanent live supply to an emergency fitting that is designed to be manually tested.
 When actuated it isolates the emergency fitting, thus simulating a power failure.

-• Manual testing of emergency light fittings.
-This is the most common form of testing and is appropriate for smaller installations.
-Most commonly, a key-switch is used to disconnect the permanent live supply (L PERM) to the emergency fitting, thus simulating a power failure.
+• Manual testing.
+This is a very common form of testing and is appropriate for smaller installations.
+A key-switch is used to disconnect the permanent live supply (L PERM) to the emergency fitting, thus simulating a power failure.
 When this is done, if the fitting is working correctly it will switch to battery operation and the LED indicator lamp (which is supplied with every emergency fitting) will switch off.
 When power is restored to L PERM the LED indicator will switch back on, indicating that the batteries are re-charging.
 An alternative to using a key-switch is to have a test button on the fitting itself, and this is commonplace on some emergency exit signs and twinspot fittings.

 Manual test button.